p-korolev/StockSync/README.md

 README

 Stock price regression analysis.
-Launches tkinter UI, where the user can compare the regression of any two stock prices during selected period.
+Launches tkinter UI, where the user can input two stocks and generate a simple regression model.